ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 A regular expression designed to find a capital M preceded by a measurement verb could easily identify all of these sentences as belonging to the same underlying template.
-Custom rules for each matching sentence could be applied to resolve the object having measurement M. Clarity uses this approach for this template and the others described below.
+Custom rules for each matching sentence could be applied to resolve the object having measurement M. ClarityNLP uses this approach for this template and the others described below.

 Sentence Template Determination
 -------------------------------

-Clarity uses a set of sentence patterns or templates to help it resolve measurements and their subjects.
+ClarityNLP uses a set of sentence patterns or templates to help it resolve measurements and their subjects.
 These templates were determined by examining a large number of electronic health records and noting common forms of expression.
 A set of regular expressions was developed for classifying sentences into the various patterns.
-This set of regexes and sentence patterns will likely expand as Clarity evolves.
+This set of regexes and sentence patterns will likely expand as ClarityNLP evolves.

 For the discussion below, it is helpful to define a few items, using a notation similar to that for regular expressions: